 - Never wear lenses that are damaged or torn

 - Avoid contact with water (such as swimming or showering) while wearing contact lenses

-- See your eye doctor at Dr. Robert J. Pachler regularly for eye checkups
+- See your optometrist at Dr. Robert J. Pachler regularly for eye checkups

 If you develop symptoms such as redness, pain, or blurred vision, contact Dr. Robert J. Pachler to schedule an appointment.